Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: Estimating scoring and conceding probabilities

-Second, we define a number of complex features that combine information within an action and across consecutive actions.
-Within each action, these include (1) the distance and angle to the goal for both the action's start and end locations, and (2) the distance covered during the action in both the $x$ and $y$ directions.
-Between two consecutive actions, we compute the distance and elapsed time between the start position and time of an action, and the end position and time of the next action.
-These features provide an intuition about the current speed of play in the game.
-Additionally, there is also a feature indicating whether the ball changed possession between these two actions.
+{\bf 2.
+Complex features.} The complex features combine information within an action and across consecutive actions.
+Within each action, these features include (1) the distance and angle to the goal for both the action's start and end locations, and (2) the distance covered during the action in both the $x$ and $y$ directions.
+Between two consecutive actions, we compute the distance and elapsed time between them and whether the ball changed possession.
+These features provide some intuition about the current speed of play.

-Finally, to capture the game context, we add as features (1) the number of goals scored in the game by the team possessing the ball after action $a_i$, (2) the number of goals scored in the game by the defending team after action $a_i$, and (3) the goal difference in the game after action $a_i$.
+{\bf 3.
+Game context features.} The game context features are (1) the number of goals scored in the game by the team possessing the ball after action $a_i$, (2) the number of goals scored in the game by the defending team after action $a_i$, and (3) the goal difference after action $a_i$.
+We include these features because teams often adapt their playing style to the current scoreline (e.g., a team that is 1-0 ahead will play more defensively than a team that is 0-1 behind).